 Survival Mode can be activated as soon as you leave the tutorial area in Helgen.
 It makes the game more challenging by adding new elements and mechanics such as hunger, fatigue, and temperature.

-After you escape Helgen, you'll see a notification telling you about Survival Mode.
+After you leave Helgen, you’ll see a notification telling you about Survival Mode.
 This can be toggled on or off anytime in the Gameplay Settings panel.

 Hunger — Over time, your character will grow hungry.
 This will decrease your total stamina.
 To alleviate this, you’ll need to eat cooked food.
 Simply eating raw food won’t be enough, and doing so can actually lead to diseases.
 Consider building something like the Fish Hatchery to create a steady source of food.

-Fatigue — The Dragonborn just can't keep going on one adventure after another.
-You'll actually need to rest in Survival Mode.
+Fatigue — The Dragonborn just can’t keep going on one adventure after another as before.
+You’ll actually need to rest in Survival Mode.
 If not, fatigue will decrease your total magicka.
-Ideally, you'll want to sleep in beds found indoors (i.e., inns, sanctuaries, or houses that you buy).
-Simply sleeping outside won't make you well-rested.
+Ideally, you’ll want to sleep in beds found indoors (i.e., inns, sanctuaries, or houses that you buy).
+Simply sleeping outside add the well-rested buff to your character.

 Cold vs. Warmth — Climates and weather are probably the two most important factors to consider if you have Survival Mode enabled in Skyrim.
 Exploring out in the cold will decrease your total health, and swimming in frigid waters will exacerbate this effect.
 Eventually, your character will simply die.